jonnor/projects/clothing/README.md

 # Fiber production

 * [Making Rayon (artificial silk)](https://www.youtube.com/watch?v=f_AvqnMTJjg).
 Cellulose is used as input.
 Final fibers are made by extruding into a bath of sulphuric acid.
-Could this be used to directly manufacture
+Could this be used to directly manufacture?

 # Related